 The UK arts and culture industry has benefited from membership of the EU in two key ways:

-- Firstly, EU funding for arts, cultural and infrastructure projects is provided through such programmes as Creative Europe, the Regional Development Fund and Horizon 2020.
+- Firstly, EU funding for arts, cultural and infrastructure projects is provided through such programmes as buy plan b one step tablets Creative Europe, the Regional Development Fund and Horizon 2020.
 The significance of these projects reaches well beyond the immediate stakeholders involved.
 They boost local employment, increase investment in the local area, attract tourism and indirectly expand local businesses.

 - Secondly, the ‘freedom of movement’ system enables the industry to conduct its international operations free from barriers and unnecessary bureaucracy.
 Such operations include: hosting international artists in the UK, sending UK artists to tour or work abroad, co-commissioning with international partners, and gaining opportunities for professional development.
 The industry as a whole has far greater engagement within the EU than outside it.
 Therefore, minimising the loss of these EU advantages should be a government priority in any negotiated deal.
 SOURCE: Impact of Brexit on the arts and culture sector, Arts Council, 2017.